 Learning outcomesOn completion of this unit, students will be able to:

-3. demonstrate an awareness of ethics and citizenship via current issues in media and politics;
+3. Demonstrate an awareness of ethics and citizenship via current issues in media and politics; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively